cidverse/cidverse.github.io/docs/action/index.md

 - implement the API (see the [openapi-spec]() to generate a client in your language of choice)
 - communicate with the api using http or via unix socket

-## Action Design Guidelines
+## Design Guidelines

+### Command Execution

+If your action requires other cli tools to execute commands, it is best practice to use the command-api to execute them in standalone containers.

 ### Artifacts

 Generated artifacts should be placed in `<artifact_dir>/<module.slug>/<artifact_type>`

-- artifact_dir can be read from the configuration using the sdk
+- `artifact_dir` can be read from the configuration using the sdk
-- module.slug can be read from the module list using the sdk
+- `module.slug` can be read from the module list using the sdk
-- the artifact_type needs to be set appropriately, see the following table:
+- `artifact_type` needs to be set according to the following table:

 | TYPE        | DESC                                                                          |
 |-------------|-------------------------------------------------------------------------------|